raml-org/raml-spec/versions/raml-10/raml-10.md

 All _uses_ are resolved and applied for both _Master Tree_ and _Extension Tree_.
 The trees MUST NOT have _uses_ instructions with the same namespace referring to different files.

-All Trait and Resource Types applications are aplied in the _Master Tree_
+All Trait and Resource Types applications are applied in the _Master Tree_

 Initially, _Target Tree_ is made equal to the _Master Tree_.